ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Uniform Distribution**: distribution of outcomes such that each outcome in the sample is equally likely to occur

+## Mathematical Mappings

+### Technical Question

+- How do I use dictionaries, tuples, and lists to correctly implement efficient mathematical functions in Python?

+### Reading Assignments

+- Chapter 9 of *Programming and Mathematical Thinking*
+- Check out the [course slides](/slides/discrete-structures/mathematical-mappings/) for a detailed investigation of these chapters!

+???+ note "Technical Concepts"

+    - **Mathematical Mapping**: set of ordered pairs in which no two first elements are the same
+    - **Function Domain**: set of values that are the first elements of ordered pairs in mapping
+    - **Function Range**: set of values that are the second elements of ordered pairs in mapping
+    - **Dictionary**: kind of static container that acts like a mapping
+    - **Key-Value Pair**: the two-tuples stored in a dictionary that map a key to a value
+    - **Multiset**: a dictionary that maps specific values to a count of their occurrence

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you